Shopify Pros & Cons

 Another great thing about Shopify is that the platform includes fully editable abandoned cart recovery emails with all of its plans—helping you increase your Shopify conversion rate with no additional work.

-Leverage the Largest App Store of All Ecommerce Platforms
+Biggest App Store of All Ecommerce Platforms

 It may be obvious by now, but there is an extensive range of Shopify apps.
 In fact, by the last count, the Shopify App Store had more than 8,000 free and paid apps—more than any other platform.
 Business owners looking for a good place to start can begin with Form Builder, an app with free and paid plans that allows you to build forms with customized fields for any page in your store.